3 Kinds of Information

 Note: From American Anti-Slavery Almanac for 1843, by Aheyse, 2019, Wikipedia.
 CC BY-SA 4.0.

-Almanacs are typically single-volume works with statistics and a compilation of specific facts.
-Examples include The World Almanac and Book of Facts and Information Please Almanac.
+Almanacs are typically single-volume works with a compilation of specific facts and statistics.
+Examples include The World Almanac, Book of Facts, and Information Please Almanac.
 Information Please is also available online.

 Directories list contact information for individuals, companies, organizations, and institutions.
 Examples include the Directory of Corporate Affiliations and the Encyclopedia of Associations.

-Encyclopedias cover topics in a comprehensive, but summary fashion.
-They are useful for providing facts and giving a broad survey of a topic, and are often written by specialists.
-While encyclopedias are good for background information to lay the groundwork for understanding a topic, they are not typically cited as sources in a college-level research paper.
-Typically, if students want to use encyclopedias, they should use specialized encyclopedias that go more in-depth.
+Encyclopedias cover topics in a comprehensive, but concise fashion.
+They are useful for providing facts and a broad survey of a topic, often written by specialists.
+While encyclopedias are good for background information, and to lay the groundwork for understanding a topic, they are not typically cited as sources in a college-level research paper.
+If students want to use encyclopedias, they should use specialized encyclopedias that go more in-depth.
 Examples include general encyclopedias, such as the World Book Encyclopedia or Encyclopedia.com, and subject-specific encyclopedias, such as the Encyclopedia of Education or the Encyclopedia of Philosophy of Education.

 Cover of the 7th edition of the Publication Manual of the American Psychological Association